How to Clean an AC Condensation Drain Line?

 Fully functional air conditioners have become a part of our day to day life.
 This is especially since artificial cooling and heating are both essential to the extreme weather conditions across the country.
 Acting both as a temperature regulator as well as a way to purify and control the air quality indoors, air conditioning units are no longer a luxury item.
+AC condensation drain cleaning is equally important, read this article to know why.

 A badly maintained unit is a serious cause for concern.
 From simple issues like temperature imbalance to faulty purifiers and humidity control, damaged or unkempt air conditioners can be both annoying and unhealthy.